-10 The lawyer should accept an appointment only with a full understanding 11 of the issues and functions to be performed.
-If the appointed lawyer 12 considers parts of the appointment order confusing or incompatible with 13 his or her ethical duties, the lawyer should (1) decline the appointment, 14 or (2) inform the court of the conflict and ask the court to clarify or 15 change the terms of the order, or (3) both.
-16
+The lawyer should accept an appointment only with a full understanding of the issues and functions to be performed.
+If the appointed lawyer considers parts of the appointment order confusing or incompatible with the lawyer's ethical duties, the lawyer should (1) decline the appointment, or (2) inform the court of the conflict and ask the court to clarify or change the terms of the order, or (3) both.

-- B. Lawyer's roles - 17 18
+B. Lawyer's roles

-A lawyer appointed as a Child's Attorney or Guardian ad Litem should not play any other role in the case and should not testify, file a report, or make recommendations except as ordered by the court when appointed in cases under Iowa Code chapters 600, 600A, or both.
+A lawyer appointed as a Child's Attorney or Guardian ad Litem should not play any other role in the case and should not testify, file a report, or make recommendations except as ordered by the court when appointed in cases under Iowa Code chapter 600, 600A, or both.

-Neither a Child's Attorney nor a Guardian ad Litem should be a witness, which means that the lawyer should not be cross-examined, and more importantly should not testify or make a written or oral report or recommendation to the court but instead should offer traditional evidence-based legal arguments such as other lawyers make.
+[1] Neither a Child's Attorney nor a Guardian ad Litem should be a witness, which means that the lawyer should not be cross-examined and more importantly should not testify or make a written or oral report or recommendation to the court but instead should offer traditional evidencebased legal arguments just as any other lawyer would.
 However, explaining what result a client wants, or proffering what one hopes to prove, is not testifying; those are things all lawyers do.

-33 If these Standards are properly applied, it will not be possible for courts to 34 make a dual appointment, but there may be cases in which such an 35 appointment was made before these Standards were adopted.
-The Child's 36 Attorney role involves a confidential relationship with privileged communications.
-Because the child has a right to confidentiality and 37 advocacy of his or her position, the Child's Attorney can never abandon this 38 role while remaining involved in the case in any way.
-Once a lawyer has an 39 40 attorney-client relationship with a minor, the lawyer cannot and should not 41 assume any other role for the child, especially as Guardian ad Litem or witness or Child and Family Reporter who investigates and makes a report.
-42
+[2] If these Standards are properly applied, it will not be possible for courts to make a dual appointment, but there may be cases in which such an appointment was made before these Standards were adopted.
+The Child's Attorney role involves a confidential relationship with privileged communications.
+Because the child has a right to confidentiality and advocacy of the child's position, the Child's Attorney can never abandon this role while remaining involved in the case in any way.
+Once a lawyer has an attorney-client relationship with a child, the lawyer cannot and should not assume any other role for the child, especially as Guardian ad Litem or witness or CFR who investigates and makes a report.